Forecast Standard Deviation (FSD) Explained

 The concept was formalised by the European AVM Alliance and adopted by the European Systemic Risk Board and the European Banking Authority as part of their property valuation standards.
 In the UK, it is referenced by lenders, regulators, and the RICS as the primary measure of AVM confidence.

-The precise calculation method varies between AVM providers, but the principle is consistent.
-FSD is derived from the distribution of valuation errors observed in back-testing — comparing the model’s estimates against actual transaction prices for properties whose sale price is known.
+The principle is consistent across the industry: FSD is derived from the distribution of valuation errors observed in back-testing — comparing the model’s estimates against actual transaction prices for properties whose sale price is known.
+The differences between providers lie in how finely that error distribution is segmented.

 The result is a property-level confidence measure, not just a model-level average.
 Two properties valued by the same AVM on the same day can have very different FSDs, because the model recognises that it has more evidence for one than the other.